Yago/agrid.css/README.md

 ```.col-1``` or ```.offset-1``` = one column <br />
 ```.last``` is the required class for the last column

-## It gives you a complete control over the grid with the LESS file !
+## It gives you a complete control over the grid with the LESS/SASS file !

 With ```@columnNumber``` you can choose how much columns your Grid had !<br />
 You can choose the max-width of your grid with ```@maxWidth```<br />